 How to Start a Freight Brokerage

-If you’re interested in starting a freight broker business, here are the basic steps you should take.
+If you’re interested in starting a freight broker business, follow these essential steps.

 1. Gain the right experience.